COMPUTE-LU/AI4MedLife_LLMs-Agents_2026/README.md

 # AI in Medicine and Life Sciences - Text and Language Data, 2026
 The material for the course "AI in Medicine and Life Sciences - Text and Language Data" given at Lund University in the fall term 2026.
 It covers small and large language models, agentic AI, their applications in medicine and life sciences as well as responsible AI and Data Science.
-The course is give in a 1.5 ECTS version, and in a 6 ECTS version with independent project work.
+The course is given in a 1.5 ECTS version, and in a 6 ECTS version with independent project work.

 ## Location
 Segerfalksalen, BMC (A-building, ground floor, entry from the courtyard), Lund